voxpupuli/puppet-homeassistant/README.md

 * `user` - Specify a username to run the service as.
 Default: `homeassistant`
 * `home` - Home directory of user and virtualeven for software.
 Default: `/srv/homeassistant`
 * `config` - Configuration directory.
 Default: `/etc/homeassistant`
-* `dependencies` - A list of packages to install in advance.
-Defaults to sensible values based the on `$::osfamaily` fact.

 ## Authors
 puppet-homeassistant is maintained by VoxPupuli.
 It was